vaidyasr/cowin_hass/README.md

-# A Home Assistant custom component to get CoWin vaccination availability.
+# CoWIN Card
-To get started put all the files from/custom_components/cowin/ here: <config directory>/custom_components/cowin/
+A simple custom sensor for cowin vaccination center and slots availability To get started put all the files from/custom_components/cowin/ here: <config directory>/custom_components/cowin/

 Example configuration.yaml: